betrusted-io/xous-core/README.md

 * **emulation**: Renode scripts used to emulate Xous
 * **xous-rs**: userspace library

+## Dependencies
+There's some Python scripts to help deal with firmware signing.
+Ensure the following python packages are available in your environment: `pycryptodome` (signing - PEM read), `cryptography` (signind - x509 read), `pynacl` (signing - ed25519 signatures).
+If you plan on doing USB firmware updates, you'll also need `progressbar2` (updates), `pyusb` (updates).

 ## Quickstart using Hosted Mode

 You can try out Xous in a "hosted mode" wherein programs are compiled